 615a/b, Principles and Practice of Adult Specialty Care.
-1.5-2 credit hours per term.
+2 credit hours per term.
 This course provides comprehensive core content focusing on concepts of illness, health-promotion, and decision making.
-Emphasis is on assessment, diagnosis, and management of problems in the elected specialty (gerontological, oncology).
+Emphasis is on assessment, diagnosis, and management of common clinical problems.
 Diagnosis and management of these common clinical problems are examined within the context of the acute, ambulatory, and/or long-term setting.
-Two hours per week in fall and spring term required for oncology clinical nurse specialist students, and one and one-half hours per week in spring term only for gerontological nurse practitioner students.
-O. Empleo-Frazier, J. Smith.
+Required for all oncology clinical nurse specialist and nurse practitioner students.
+Two hours per week.
+M. Knobf.